Can GPT-O1 Kill All Bugs? An Evaluation of GPT-Family LLMs on QuixBugs: Related Works

-Learning-based~\cite{VulRepair,49,TransR,zhang2023pre} APR leverages prior knowledge from pre-trained models to automatically fix program defects, demonstrating wide-ranging effectiveness.
+In summary, traditional repair methods, although effective, struggle to achieve a balance between performance and effectiveness.
+Compared with traditional APR methods, learning-based~\cite{VulRepair,49,TransR,zhang2023pre} APR leverages prior knowledge from pre-trained models to automatically fix program defects, demonstrating wide-ranging effectiveness.
 It is capable of cross-language repairs and can correct previously unseen defects.
 Building on this foundation, researchers~\cite{10172803,xia2023conversationalautomatedprogramrepair,zhang2024no} further utilize LLMs to further enhance the repair effects.
+Fine-tuning methods~\cite{Berabi2021TFixLT,9699412,chi2022seqtransautomaticvulnerabilityfix} finetune the pre-trained LLMs on the bug, vulnerability, or error repair dataset so that the LLMs can obtain the corresponding repair knowledge and work effectively on the downstream APR task.
+Compared with the fine-tuning methods, prompt learning methods~\cite{fan2023automatedrepairprogramslarge,joshi2022repairnearlygenerationmultilingual,pearce2022examiningzeroshotvulnerabilityrepair} emphasize the LLM’s code understanding and generation capabilities.
+Both methods demonstrate wide application and great effectiveness.

-This paper conducts extensive research on GPT for APR.
+To further study the capability of LLMs on APR task, this paper conducts extensive research on one of the most representative LLMs (GPT-family models) for APR.
 Based on previous work~\cite{sobania2023analysis,zhang2023critical} and in conjunction with the newly released GPT model O1, we provide a comprehensive analysis and comparison of the performance and differences of representative models within the GPT-family in the context of APR.